bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 the first column and the second column is to appear if the "side" attribute is set, or both if both attributes are set.

-The "textalign" is to be expected a list of alignment options, such as "l r l", which states that the first/third column is to be aligned left, and second column aligned right.
+The "template" is to be expected a list of alignment options, such as "l r l", which states that the first/third column is to be aligned left, and second column aligned right.
 The "p25", "p30", etc, can also be one of the options which states that a column is to have a paragraph with lines wrapped around.